nationalarchives/engineering-handbook/docs/ways-of-working/progressive-enhancement.md

 - If the user's browser also supports CSS the application looks better
 - If it can run JavaScript (and/or supports newer technologies colloquially known as HTML5 and ESNext) the experience will be enhanced by those capabilities

-The important points for developers to recognise are that:
+The important points for engineers to recognise are that:

 - only the core HTML is required to meet users' basic needs, and;
 - CSS, JavaScript and HTML5 APIs should be applied in such a way that they do not 'break' the experience for those clients that cannot support them